Awards

 Katie Laird

 Katie Laird is a PhD student in the UNC Department of History.
 Her dissertation offers a historical analysis of Europeans’ first encounters with honor crimes, revealing the roots of western complicity in the perpetuation of violence against women in the name of male honor and imperial policy.
-Katie is using the JMCE EU Research Award to conduct archival research on the court records of Britain and France during the Levant’s Mandate period in order to illuminate and inform current public policies and debate there, as well as the imperial policies of Germany in Muslim Africa.
+Katie is using the JMCE EU Research Award to conduct research on gender-based violence through archival research in EU Member States.
+Read our Medium post for more on Katie’s work

 Abigail Lantz